Bundle Your Home and Auto Insurance and More

 What happens if I switch from renters insurance to homeowners insurance?

-If you’ve been bundling your auto insurance and renters insurance and you buy a house, you can typically replace your renters insurance with homeowners insurance without losing any bundling discounts.
+If you’ve been bundling your auto insurance and renters insurance and you buy a house, you could typically replace your renters insurance with homeowners insurance without losing any bundling discounts.
 You may even qualify for additional discounts, such as Farmers’ Rent-To-Own discount, on your homeowners insurance.